peteryushunli/NBA-Shot-Prediction/README.md

 ## Gaussian Naive Bayes
 ![gnb](https://github.com/yushunli2013/NBA-Shot-Prediction/blob/master/Images/gnb.png)
 ## XGBoost
-After performing a series of steps to perform hyperparamter tuning, the best result optained was 42.66% Error
+After performing a series of steps to perform hyperparamter tuning, the best result optained was 42.66% Mean Absolute Error

 # Conclusion
 Despite trying different models and different levels of hyperparameter tuning, most results averaged around 66-67% accuracy.
 This is not incredibly high, but given the data attributes, it is a decent starting point.